 Not applicable to this Unit.
-However, assignment 2 will require recording observations from their work placement
+However, assignment 2 will require recording observations from your professional experience placement.

 Theoretical foundations: This unit draws on the most recent curricular and pedagogical research in Humanities and Social Sciences, with a particular focus on evidence-based and inquiry learning approaches to classroom teaching.

 Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's Canvas website (forum messages are also emailed to student email addresses only).
 Students should ensure they check their student email regularly.
 The Canvas discussion forums will be checked by staff regularly.

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore, all unit enquiries should be emailed using a student university email account.
 Students should contact firstname.lastname@example.org if they have any issues accessing their university email account.